GlideAngle/flare-timing/README.md

 * [Sporting Code Section 7A - Annex GAP](http://www.fai.org/downloads/civl/SC7A_GAP) - The definitive guide produced and maintained by CIVL.
 * [GAP 2002](http://fs.fai.org/trac/raw-attachment/wiki/ScoringFormulas/GAP02_en.pdf) - A much shorter and less formal guide that is a good first read to gain an understanding of why GAP is needed and how it works.

+Flare Timing provides a reference implementation of GAP and shows the working of how a pilot's score is calculated.

 ## Building

 Each library package can be built standalone.
 For example, the `flight-units` package can be built with [nix-build](https://nixos.org/nix/manual/#sec-building-simple) after having setup the [overlay](https://github.com/BlockScope/nix-config).